aditya-cse-21/HomeStay/ReadMe.md

 ## 🌟 Project Overview

-**HomeStay** is a comprehensive, full-stack hotel booking and management platform that revolutionizes the way travelers discover, book, and manage their accommodations.
-Built with modern web technologies, it provides a seamless experience for both guests and hotel owners.
+**HomeStay** is a full-stack hotel booking platform with advanced search & filtering, real-time booking, secure Stripe payments, and role-based authentication.
+Includes a hotel owner dashboard for property management, mobile-first responsive design, and a modern user-friendly interface.

 ### 🎯 Vision
 To eliminate the complexities of travel planning by offering a centralized, intuitive platform that makes every journey feel truly exceptional through seamless booking experiences and personalized recommendations.